Mohs Micrographic Surgery Unit

 The cure rate for Mohs Micrographic Surgery is the highest of all treatments for skin cancer—up to 99 percent even if other forms of treatment have failed.
 This procedure, the most exact and precise method of tumor removal, minimizes the chance of regrowth and lessens the potential for scarring or disfigurement.

-Here are links to patient guides in PDF format.
-You can download or print them out for future reference.
+Here is a link to our Mohs Surgery Guide in PDF format.
+You can download or print it out for future reference.